SmithLabBio/popai/docs/usage/cli_tutorial.rst

 .. code-block:: python

-    process_empirical_data --config popai/tutorial_data/config.txt --preview
+    process_empirical_data --config tutorial_1_data/config.txt --preview

 This will print to the screen information about how many SNPs are available at different downsampling thresholds.
-We want to maximize the number of individuals and SNPs we can use.
+We want to maximize the number of (haploid) individuals and SNPs we can use.
 In this tutorial, since the input data were simulated without missing data, we can use all individuals and still retain all the SNPs.

+Note that this prints the thresholds as the minimum number of chromosomes.
+We simulate diploid individuals in msprime, so popai requires that you use even values.
+This is why only even-valued thresholds are printed.

 Now, we are ready to build our empirical SFS:

 .. code-block:: python

-    process_empirical_data --config popai/tutorial_data/config.txt --downsampling "{'A':20, 'B':20, 'C':20}" --reps 1 --output empirical/
+    process_empirical_data --config tutorial_1_data/config.txt --downsampling "{'A':20, 'B':20, 'C':20}" --reps 1 --output empirical/

 We are only using a single replicate for this test.
 This makes sense because our 'empirical' data are actually simulated data, and we are not downsampling.
 Because of this, we do not expect much noise.
 For messier empirical data, use ~10 reps and ensure that results do not differ across replicates.

-Notice that this will print to the screen the number of sites used to build the SFS on average.
+Notice that this will print to the screen the number of SNPs in your empirical data.
 Please record this, as we will use it in the next step.

 This script will also output in the output directory the joint and multidimensional site frequency spectra for each replicate.